 Maintaining regular communication with stakeholders to adapt to project requirements that may potentially change throughout the length of the development process.

-Designing a web-based application that simplifies and streamlines the current WIL procedures.
+Designing a web-based application that simplifies and streamlines the current WIL procedures.√

-Designing the platform to connect with an integrated server-side UI or a distributed external client-side UI (including mobile) via an OpenAPI compliant REST API.
+Designing the platform to connect with an integrated server-side UI or a distributed external client-side UI (including mobile) via an OpenAPI compliant REST API.√

-Designing the application to be modular and scalable, allowing for simple additions to the product in future applications if required.
+Designing the application to be modular and scalable, allowing for simple additions to the product in future applications if required.√

-Ensuring the application is highly secure by implementing role-based authentication and authorisation applicable to each user.
+Ensuring the application is highly secure by implementing role-based authentication and authorisation applicable to each user.√

-Implementing an application that is beneficial to all stakeholders and successfully increases the efficiency of the WIL program.
+Implementing an application that is beneficial to all stakeholders and successfully increases the efficiency of the WIL program. √

 Implementing features conducive to the above objective as follows: